- New resources outline how to deal with chemical cleaning agents in an environmentally friendly way

 The use of chemical cleaning agents is widely regarded as the safest option when disinfecting equipment, surfaces and laundry in today’s climate.
 However, many cleaning and cosmetic products contain substances which are hazardous to the marine environment.
 As such, Reef-World has launched the Green Fins Guidelines for Environmental Best Practice for Chemical Cleaning Agents to help dive and snorkel operators deal with chemical cleaning agents in an environmentally friendly way.
 These recommendations are a consolidation of known best practice around the management and disposal of hazardous waste and chemicals for minimal environmental impact.

-The Green Fins guidance – which should be used in addition to, not instead of, health and safety recommendations from DAN and the WHO on preventing viral spread – explains how on how to deal with any hazardous waste that may pose a significant threat to the marine environment.
+The Green Fins resources – which should be used in addition to, not instead of, health and safety recommendations from DAN and the WHO on preventing viral spread – explains how on how to deal with any hazardous waste that may pose a significant threat to the marine environment.

 The guidelines are available free of charge for Green Fins members and non-members alike.